 The beach at Lumio, Arinella Plage, is small and personal and has stunning views of Calvi Citadel across the bay.
 Sheltered between rocky headlands there are opportunities to swim, paddle or snorkle.

-This is a busy one!
-Hundreds of sunloungers and parasols belonging to the café restaurants line the beach.
-If you're prepared to wander you can generally find a quiet spot.
+The town beach of L'Ile Rousse can be very busy and has excellent facilities with cafés, restaurants and sunloungers lining the beach.
+If you're prepared to wander a little further, you can generally find a quiet spot.
 Another benefit of its size is that it is generally patrolled.
 It's a fine yellow sand beach and the water is a gorgeous clear blue.
 There are good opportunities here for water sports.

 Just west of L’Ile Rousse, Bodri Plage is an unspoilt beach, a walk through the maquis and over the railway line.
 The walk is worth it, as the beach has almost white sand and a turquoise sea.